felizzi/Cure_models/README.md

-Implementing cure-rate models in oncology: a tutorial using R
+Implementing cure models in oncology: a tutorial using R
 ====================

 What are cure models?
 ----------

 Cancer remains one of the most frequent non-communicable diseases and associated with a substantial health and economic burden around the globe ([Fidler _et al._, 2018](https://www.ncbi.nlm.nih.gov/pubmed/28669281)).
-In recent years, however, new treatments for cancer, so-called immunotherapies, have become available which help some patients to achieve long-term survival.
+In recent years, however, new treatments for cancer, including immunotherapies and targeted therapies, have become available which help some patients to achieve long-term survival.
 These patients are considered "cured" in a statistical sense - their mortality is the same as that of the general population without cancer (also called "background mortality") ([Othus _et al._, 2018](https://www.ncbi.nlm.nih.gov/pubmed/28408015)).

-These benefits of immunotherapies imply that standard statistical methods for evaluating survival need to be adapted, to account for the fraction of patients cured ([Chen, 2013](https://www.ncbi.nlm.nih.gov/pubmed/24829754)). *Cure-rate models* (or just *cure models*, for short) were developed for exactly this purpose and offer a chance to model the cure proportion for a clinical trial or a real-world population ([Othus _et al._, 2012](https://www.ncbi.nlm.nih.gov/pubmed/22675175), [Lambert _et al._, 2007](https://www.ncbi.nlm.nih.gov/pubmed/17021277)).
+The benefits of these novel therapies imply that standard statistical methods for evaluating survival need to be adapted in order to account for the fraction of patients cured ([Chen, 2013](https://www.ncbi.nlm.nih.gov/pubmed/24829754)). *Cure models* were developed for exactly this purpose and allow to model the cure proportion for a clinical trial or a real-world population ([Othus _et al._, 2012](https://www.ncbi.nlm.nih.gov/pubmed/22675175), [Lambert _et al._, 2007](https://www.ncbi.nlm.nih.gov/pubmed/17021277)).

 Cure models are popular with statisticians but may not be familiar to other potential users, e.g. in health technology assessment or health economics.
 This tutorial, which is split into a paper (under development) and this repository, provides a (relatively) gentle introduction to cure models in order to make them more accessible and usable for non-technical audiences.
-This repo hosts the code that is discussed and illustrated in more detail in the accompanying paper, which is freely available from _tbc_.
+This repo hosts the code that is discussed and illustrated in more detail in the accompanying paper, which is freely available from this Github repository.

 Who can use the tutorial/code?
 ---------

 Anyone who's interested!
-The code is provided under _tbc_ license.
+The code is provided under a CC BY-NC 4.0 license.

 How does it work?
 ---------